710898666/onlineBomFromOdbpp/README.md

 Advanced Interactive HTML BOM with native ODB++ support.
 A professional-grade fork of InteractiveHtmlBom designed for intelligent CAD/CAM data visualization and seamless PCBA assembly workflows.
 Using English is definitely the right move.
 In the global hardware engineering community, **ODB++** is recognized as the "intelligent" alternative to Gerber, and an English README makes your project accessible to professional NPI (New Product Introduction) engineers and PCBA (PCB Assembly) houses worldwide.

-Here is a professional, high-impact GitHub setup for your project:

 ---

 ## 1. Repository Description (The "Elevator Pitch")